Nick-Lucas/react-domain-store/README.md

 )

 // Connect any component to the store which you
-// want state or functions injected into import { connect } from "react-model-store"
+// want state or functions injected into.
+// All functions are made async by model-store import { connect } from "react-model-store"

 class App extends React.Component { /* ... */ }